 The point group is indicated in the top left hand corner of the character table.
 To the right of the point group, all of the symmetry operations inherent to that point group are listed.
-The subsequent rows list all of the symmetry representations (irreducible representations) contained in that point group, along with the symmetry of functions, which can tell us about the symmetry of atomic orbitals as well as linear movement along the x-, y-, and z-axis.
+The subsequent rows list all of the symmetry representations (irreducible representations, represented by Mulliken symbols, ie. A1) contained in that point group, along with the symmetry of functions, which can tell us about the symmetry of atomic orbitals as well as linear movement along the x-, y-, and z-axis.

 Using the character table for the point group C2v, we generate a reducible representation (Γred) of the C–O stretching modes in the molecule cis-Mo(CO)4[P(OPh)3]2 (Figure 3).
 The reducible representation, or the linear combination of irreducible representations, can be generated by applying each of the symmetry operations within the character table to the vibrations within molecule and recording the number of C–O vibrations that remain unchanged (in the same position in space).
 For example, upon applying the identity symmetry element to the C–O vibrations in cis-Mo(CO)4[P(OPh)3]2, all four of the vibrational arrows remain in the same position.
 Therefore, the first value in our reducible representation is 4.
 If we continue this exercise, we generate the reducible representation shown below.